-While exercise is great and helps to burn energy and build muscle, at times it can be painful.
-Exercise-induced inflammation is the body's natural response to an acute “injury” following moderate to intense physical activity.
-Inflammation is the body’s immune response to fight off the “injury.”
-This could be in the form of pain, redness and swelling.
+Although exercise is beneficial for burning energy and building muscle, it can sometimes be painful.
+Exercise-induced inflammation is the body's natural reaction to an acute "injury" that occurs after moderate to intense physical activity.
+Inflammation is the immune system's way of addressing the "injury," and it may manifest as pain, redness, and swelling.

-(Check out our previous blog to learn about 4 elite athletes who utilize plant-based eating following their workouts.)
+(Check out our previous blog to learn about 4 elite athletes who utilize plant-based eating following their workouts and 13 Ways Plant-Based Eating Can Benefit Athletes.)

-We can reduce inflammation by eating a variety of plant-based foods.
-Plant-based foods, such as fruits, vegetables, legumes and nuts, provide phytochemicals and antioxidants, which can reduce inflammation and prevent chronic disease.
+One key way to reduce inflammation is by eating a variety of plant-based foods.
+Plant-based foods, such as fruits, vegetables, legumes and nuts, provide phytochemicals (also known as phytonutrients) and antioxidants, which have been shown to reduce inflammation and the risk of chronic diseases.

 Dark leafy greens